 PIC's Early Learning Program builds upon the sense of joy and natural curiosity that children bring to their first school experience.

 The Early Learning Program is accredited by the National Association for the Education of Young Children and has a four-star rating from Pennsylvania’s Keystone STARS child care quality assurance system.

-PIC provides early care and education for children ages 6 weeks to 5 years.
+PIC provides education for children ages 6 weeks to 5 years.
 We have both single- and mixed-age classrooms.

 Class Ratios at PIC are 1:3 for infants, 1:4 for toddlers, 1:8 for preschoolers.
 PIC classroom ratios exceed state requirements, unless our staffing does not allow.
 If that occurs, our classrooms will always meet state requirements.

 |Infant/Young Toddler||6-weeks to approx. 22 month||Bumblebees, Caterpillars, Doodlebugs, Wild Things|

 |Preschool||Ages 3 to 5||Blue Jays, Butterflies, Chipmunks, Fireflies, Grasshoppers, Hummingbirds, Leapfrogs, Roadrunners|